Go back to all articles

 Step 5.
 Use tools to speed up the testing process

-There is a wide range of tools for regression testing that help QA specialists handle planning, preparation, and reporting.
+There is a wide range of regression testing tools that help QA specialists handle planning, preparation, and reporting.
 Using these off-the-shelf solutions allows the team to speed up the process and use the best practices of regression testing.

 Here are some tools developers can consider using to improve the efficiency of testing: